elsedore/elsedore/README.md

 👋 Hi, I’m Elsa Doré.

-💼 I'm a Data Analytics Engineer based in Chicago, currently working in the automotive tech industry.
+💼 I'm a Data Analytics Engineer based in Paris, currently working in the automotive tech industry.

 👀 I’m interested in analysis and prediction related to product analytics, healthcare, and user experiences.
 My work typically focuses on predictive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Python, R, SQL, Tableau, and GCP.